awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-enable-disable.md

 **Note**
 It can take up to 24 hours for first\-time security scores to be generated in the China Regions and AWS GovCloud \(US\) Region\.

-## Auto\-enabled standards for new organization accounts<a name="securityhub-auto-enabled-standards"></a>
+## Auto\-enabled security standards<a name="securityhub-auto-enabled-standards"></a>

-If you are using the integration with AWS Organizations, Security Hub automatically enables default security standards for new member accounts\.
+Security Hub automatically enables default security standards for new accounts\.
+In addition, if you use the integration with AWS Organizations, Security Hub automatically enables default security standards for new member accounts\.
+You can opt of auto\-enabled standards\.

-Currently, the default security standards that are automatically enabled are the AWS Foundational Security Best Practices \(FSBP\) standard and the Center for Internet Security \(CIS\) AWS Foundations Benchmark standard\.
-For more information, see [Available security standards in AWS Security Hub](https://docs.aws.amazon.com/securityhub/latest/userguide/standards-available.html)\.
+Currently, the default security standards that are automatically enabled are the AWS Foundational Security Best Practices \(FSBP\) standard and the Center for Internet Security \(CIS\) v1\.2\.0 AWS Foundations Benchmark\.

-**Note**
-In order to auto\-enable standards, you must first automatically enable Security Hub for new member accounts in your organization\.
-If you turn off automatic enablement of Security Hub in new member accounts, Security Hub automatically turns off automatic enablement of default standards in new member accounts\.
-See [Automatically enabling new organization accounts](accounts-orgs-auto-enable.md)\.

 ### Opt out of auto\-enabled standards<a name="Opt-out-of-auto-enabled-standards"></a>

-If you do not want to auto\-enable the default security standards on new member accounts, follow these steps\.
+The following opt\-out steps apply only if you use the integration with AWS Organizations\.
+If you do not use this integration, you can opt out of a default standard when you first enable Security Hub, or you can follow the steps for [disabling a standard](#securityhub-standard-disable-console)\.

 **To opt out of auto\-enabled standards \(console\)**

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.

+1. Log into the administrator account\.

 1. On the Security Hub navigation bar, choose **Settings**\.

 1. On the **Accounts** tab, turn off **Auto\-enable standards**\.

 **To opt out of auto\-enabled standards \(Security Hub API, AWS CLI\)**
-+ **Security Hub API** – Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_UpdateOrganizationConfiguration.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_UpdateOrganizationConfiguration.html) operation from your Security Hub administrator account\.
++ **Security Hub API** – Use the [https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_UpdateOrganizationConfiguration.html](https://docs.aws.amazon.com/securityhub/1.0/APIReference/API_UpdateOrganizationConfiguration.html) operation from the Security Hub administrator account\.
 The default value for the `AutoEnabledStandards` parameter is equal to `DEFAULT`\.
 To opt out of auto\-enabled standards in new member accounts, set `AutoEnableStandards` equal to `NONE`\.
 + **AWS CLI** – At the command line, run the `update-organization-configuration` command\.

   ```